sdondley/Dist-Zilla-for-Beginners/tutorial7.md

 ```

 The first line in brackets is the name of a plugin, though it's a little
-different than what we've seen previously because of the double colon sandwiched
-in the name.
-This syntax means we are using a plugin called `Template` which is
+different with the double colon sandwiched in the name.
+This syntax simply means
-a sublcass of the `[GatherDir]` plugin.
+the `Template` plugin is a sublcass of the `[GatherDir]` plugin.
+In other words,
+it is a plugin that does the same thing as the `[GatherDir]` plugin with some
+additional capabilities.

-So what exactly does this plugin do?
+So what does the plugin do, exactly?

 #### The `[GatherDir]` and `[GatherDir::Template]` Plugins